 If your question is not covered in these frequently asked questions or for more information, call Department's Stream Waders hotline at 410-260-8623 (toll free in Maryland 1-877-620-8DNR, extension 8623) or e-mail us at email@example.com

-Stream Waders is an adult volunteer stream sampling component of the Maryland Biological Stream Survey (MBSS), DNR’s professional stream sampling program.
+Stream Waders is an adult volunteer stream sampling component of the Maryland Biological Stream Survey (MBSS), Department of Natural Resources professional stream sampling program.
 The goal of Stream Waders is to fill many of the information gaps that currently exist on the quality of Maryland’s streams.
 Volunteers sample aquatic invertebrates in the same watersheds across Maryland as those sampled by MBSS biologists, only at a smaller watershed scale.
 Thus, volunteer data will fit seamlessly into results from the MBSS.

 Aquatic invertebrates, such as mayflies, caddisflies, stoneflies and dragonflies, are good indicators of stream health.
 Invertebrates vary in their sensitivity to pollutants so a healthy stream will have pollution sensitive ones as well as tolerant ones, but an unhealthy stream will have only the tolerant organisms.
 Since some of them live for over a year, and don’t move around much, they can tell us a good bit about the quality of the stream over time.
 Also, these animals are fairly easy to sample using fairly inexpensive equipment and are pretty easy to identify in a laboratory.